A Direct Approach for Sparse Quadratic Discriminant Analysis: Numerical Study

-To fit {QUDA}, we employ ADMM to estimate $\Omega$ and the coordinate-wise descent algorithm \citep{Friedman:etal:2010} to fit $\delta$.
+To fit {DA-QDA}, we employ ADMM to estimate $\Omega$ and the coordinate-wise descent algorithm \citep{Friedman:etal:2010} to fit $\delta$.
 Once $\Omega$ and $\delta$ are given, we then find the value of $\eta$ by a simple linear search, minimizing the in-sample misclassification error.
 The rate parameter $\rho$ in ADMM is set according to the optimal criterion suggested by \cite{Ghadimi:etal:2015}.
 The other two tuning parameters, $\lambda$ for estimating $\Omega$ and $\lambda_\delta$ for estimating $\delta$, are chosen by 5-fold cross-validation, where the loss function is chosen to be the out-of-sample misclassification rate.
+To reduce the searching complexity, we are currently using a searching path rather than grid based tuning to avoid redundant computation and in-memory parallelism to distribute the computational tasks.
+It is worth noting that the calculation for each individual tuning pair ($\lambda$, $\lambda_\delta$) can be made completely independent such that it is possible to distribute the entire calculation to multiple threads in a parallel fashion.
+One can also tune the parameters using the objective functions in \eqref{eq:DA-QDA} and \eqref{eq:delta} separately.
+However, we found that this strategy did not often lead to better classification results than tuning them jointly.
+This is possibly due to the complex shape of the misclassification surface as a function of these two tuning parameters.
 We implemented {sQDA} in Matlab with the leave-one-out-cross-validation \citep{Li:2013aa} to tune the three parameters.
 We employ Matlab's built-in function {\em fitcdiscr} to fit {LDA} and {QDA} and the R package {\em dsda} \citep{Mai:2012aa} to fit {DSDA}.
 For {PLR}, {PLR2} and the second stage fit of {IIS-SQDA} which is a penalized logistic regression, we use the {\em glmnet} package and set $\alpha = 0.5$ as the elastic net parameter.
 Other values of $\alpha$ was tried but did not change the result much.
 The other tuning parameter in {\em glmnet} is chosen by 10-fold cross-validation to minimize out-of-sample classification error.
 For the first stage of {\em IIS-SQDA} which is a screening step, we adopt the oracle-assisted approach proposed in \cite{Fan:2015aa}, i.e., using the true $\Sigma_1$ and $\Sigma_2$ to compute the transformed variables used for screening as discussed in \cite{Fan:2015aa}.
 To seek an appropriate screening size, we preserve the top $10, 30$ or $50$ variables for each experiment to form interaction terms and report the best result (smallest misclassification error) for {\em IIS-SQDA}.